Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 Why are messages loaded using POP3 not marked as read on the server?

-Unread message counter on the app's icon
+Unread message counter on the app's icon (badge)

-This is disabled by default, please see app settings under “message notifications”.
+Please see app settings under “message notifications”.

 There are two more options: